|

 To promote reverence for the Name of the Most Holy Trinity, the Father, the Son, and the Holy Spirit,

-and to praise and venerate the Most Holy Name of God.
+and to praise and venerate the Most Holy Names of God.

 -